-Over the last five years, IAC has placed babies with almost two-dozen single adoptive parents.
+Over the last five years, IAC has placed babies with almost 50 single adoptive parents.
 Most of these placements were with heterosexual single women.
-A handful of placements were with single lesbian women, and two placements with single men.
+A handful of placements were with single lesbian women, and a few more placements with single men.

 IAC has made only one placement with a single heterosexual man.
 That placement was more than a decade ago.
 It has only been recently that more single men have applied to adopt, so we hope to include more data on this population in the future.

 - Do single people have a longer wait to placement than couples?

 Single parents have the same average wait as couples who adopt.

 Single parents and couples both wait on average 15 months for a placement.
 The sample is small so it is hard to generalize.
 We believe the wait time for single gay men and transgender individuals will likely follow the same pattern with the average wait for placement approximating 15 months.

 - Do any states prohibit single parent adoptions?